cado-security/product-help/docs/cado/manage/users-authentication/sso/ping_saml.md

 2. Name your application and select **SAML Application** as the application type.
 3. Click **Configure Application**.
 4. Then click **Manually Enter**.
-5. Add an ACS URL, which is the URL you use to access Cado in the browser, followed by `/api/v2/auth/saml/ping`.
+5. Add an ACS URL, which is the URL you use to access / Forensic Acquisition and Investigation in the browser, followed by `/api/v2/auth/saml/ping`.
 For example: `https://my.cado.instance/api/v2/auth/saml/ping`.
 6. Add an Entity ID, typically the instance URL of your application (e.g., `https://my.cado.instance`).
 7. Click **Save**.
 8. (Optional) Choose who has access to the application:
    - Go to `Identities > Groups`.
    - Add a new group (e.g., `CadoAdmin`).
-   - If you name a group `CadoAdmin`, users in that group will be granted admin access in Cado.
+   - If you name a group `CadoAdmin`, users in that group will be granted admin access in / Forensic Acquisition and Investigation.

 :::tip
 For non-admin users, create a group with a different name (e.g., `CadoNonAdmin`).
-Users in this group will have Normal User access in Cado.
+Users in this group will have Normal User access in / Forensic Acquisition and Investigation.
 :::

 9. Go back to the application you created and click **Attribute Mappings**.